Singaporean Hokkien: Music

 There exist Singaporean Hokkien writings, folk adages, and ballads written by early Chinese immigrants to Singapore.

 Amongst the folk ballads, a few outstanding writings tell of the history and hardship of early Chinese immigrants to Singapore.

 There are 18 sections in the poetry ballad "行船歌" (Hâng-tsûn-kua) ("Songs of traveling on a boat"), which talks about how early immigrants migrated to Singapore.

 There is another ballad called "砰嘭水中流" (Pin-pong-tsúi-tiong-lâu) ("Flow in the midst of water"):

 An example of a folk love ballad is "雪梅思君" (Suat-m̂-su-kun) ("Snow and plum thinking of a gentlemen"), on the loyalty and chastity of love.

 An example of love poetry is "針線情" (tsiam-suànn-tsiânn） ("The emotions of needle and thread"):

 Getai

 Singapore also held Getai during traditional Chinese festivals, for instance the Zhong Yuan Festival.
-During the Getai event, it is common to speak a number of Chinese dialects, including Hokkien, Teochew, and Cantonese.
+During the Getai event, it is common to speak a number of Chinese varieties, including Hokkien, Teochew, and Cantonese.
 During the 1960s, Hokkien song was particularly popular.
 The Singapore Hokkien star Chen Jin Lang (陳金浪) was once the compere and main singer during the Hungry Ghost Festival.
 His famous song "10 levels of Hades" ("十殿閻君") was especially popular.